 Kyler manages The Climate Trust’s carbon offset projects in the biogas digester sector and provides technical analysis, including greenhouse gas modeling, to support the Trust’s carbon project development in grasslands, forestry and wetlands.
 She also manages The Trust’s offset project portfolio account registries and internal credit tracking registries.
 Kyler holds a Masters of Greenhouse Gas Management and Accounting and B.S. in Natural Resource Management from Colorado State University.
 Kyler has been with The Climate Trust since 2018.

-Nichole ensures smooth day-to-day office operations, manages vendor relationships, board communications, and select accounting duties.
-Nichole holds a Graduate degree in Museum and Exhibition Studies from The University of Illinois at Chicago.
+Nichole is responsible for general fiscal management, administrative support for day-to-day operations, managing vendor relationships, board communications, IT, and general Human Resources support.
+Nichole holds a Masters in Museum and Exhibition Studies from The University of Illinois at Chicago.
 Prior to working at The Climate Trust, Nichole was the Executive Assistant at The Chicago High School for the Arts.
 She has been with The Climate Trust since February of 2019.

 Odin has retired from President/CEO and founder of Real Options International where he helped clients transform environmental compliance and other regulatory liabilities into assets through a comprehensive approach to risk management and the use of options in investments and portfolio decisions.
 Odin also started J.P.
 Morgan’s leading environmental markets business.
 Odin has nearly three decades of experience at the World Bank, where he was Deputy Vice President and Senior Advisor and oversaw the bank’s carbon finance business, growing carbon offset transactions from $140 million to over $1 billion, with nearly $2 billion of funds under management in the carbon offset market.He holds a PhD in Applied Economics and several engineering degrees from Stanford University and advanced management and financial training from Harvard’s and Stanford’s business schools.